kube-bind/kube-bind/docs/content/setup/quickstart.md

 ## Start with Kube-Bind

-This section allows you to run local kube-bind backend and konnector.
+This section allows you to run local kube-bind backend and konnector with the standard Kubernetes provider.

-The main challenge when running it locally is to have multiple clusters available and accessible.
+Starting with v0.5.0, kube-bind supports multiple backend providers through multicluster-runtime:

+- **Standard Provider** (default): Works with regular Kubernetes clusters
+- **KCP Provider**: Advanced multi-tenant setup with kcp workspaces (see [KCP Setup Guide](kcp-setup.md))

+This quickstart uses the default provider.
+For kcp integration, see the [KCP Setup Guide](kcp-setup.md).

+### Using KCP for Local Development

-For this we use [kcp](https://github.com/kcp-dev/kcp) to create a local clusters under single kcp instance.
-By having a single kcp instance, we can have multiple clusters available and accessible via same url.
+For local development, we use [kcp](https://github.com/kcp-dev/kcp) to create multiple logical clusters under a single kcp instance, making them available and accessible via the same URL.

 To run kcp, you need to have a kcp binary.